swaroopsm/lantern/README.md

 Open a markdown file in your editor, edit some text, save and it will appear in your browser automatically without reload.

 ## TODO:
-- Avoid `jquery` loading from `google cdn`.
 - Serving current directory's images.
-- Support for various stylesheets like github, custom stylesheet etc.
+- Support for custom stylesheet
 - Support for disabling yaml front-matter(if any).